usagisukisuki/G-SAM/README.md

 ## Fine tuning on SAM
 ### Binary segmentation (ISBI2012)
-If we prepared ISBI2012 dataset, we can directly run the following code to train the model with single GPU.
+If we prepared the binary segmentation dataset (e.g. ISBI2012), we can directly run the following code to train the model with single GPU.
 ```
 python3 train.py --gpu 0 --dataset 'ISBI2012' --out result_sam --modelname 'SAM' --batchsize 8
 ```